Ernst Heinrich Weber: Weber's law

 Weber’s law is invalid when the stimulus approaches the upper or lower limits of a sensory modality.
 Fechner took inspiration from Weber’s Law and developed what we know today as Fechner’s Law, claiming that there was a logarithmic relation between stimulus intensity and perceived intensity.
 Fechner’s Law was more advanced than Weber's Law, partly because Fechner had developed new methods for measuring just-noticeable differences in different sense modalities, making the measured results more accurate.

-Experimental Psychology
+Experimental psychology

 For most of his career, Weber worked with his brothers, Wilhelm and Eduard, and partner Gustav Theodor Fechner.
 Throughout these working relationships, Weber completed research on the central nervous system, auditory system, anatomy and function of brain, circulation, etc., and a large portion of research on sensory physiology and psychology.
 The following items are part of Weber’s contributions the experimental psychology:

-Experimental Wave Theory
+Experimental wave theory

 Studied flow and movement of waves in liquids and elastic tubes.